coltonmilbrandt/gwin-protocol/README.md

 brownie run scripts/deploy_pools.py --network ganache
 ```

-copy the log output contract address for your newly deployed Gwin contract, for example...
+Copy the log output contract address for your newly deployed Gwin contract, for example...

 ```
 gwin deployed to: 0xExAmpLe00c0nTr4ct00N0t00R34L00e3052d323a
 ```

-copy any price feed addresses you'd like to use to create pools, for example...
+Copy any price feed addresses you'd like to use to create pools, for example...

 ```
 deploying: eth_usd_price_feed